DDolphin/WebFlash/README.md

 </div>

-> Compatible with Chrome, Edge, and Opera browsers.
-Simply connect your NXP device and start programming!
+Compatible with Chrome, Edge, and Opera browsers.
+Simply connect your ARM MCU device and start programming!

 ## ✨ Features